japsuu/ScaleNet/README.md

 - [MessagePackCSharp](https://github.com/MessagePack-CSharp/MessagePack-CSharp/releases) (`.unitypackage` recommended)

 If you installed MessagePack using the `.unitypackage`, you should also enable MessagePack CodeGen: Unity > Window > MessagePack > CodeGenerator > Install

+> [!NOTE]
+> Even if using the code generator, you must remember to register the generated AOT code as described in the [Unity Compatibility](#unity-compatibility) section.

 ### Usage